heinerwalter/ngx-property-editor/projects/ngx-property-editor/README.md

 The following bootstrap installation instructions are taken from [ng-bootstrap.github.io](https://ng-bootstrap.github.io/#/getting-started).

-### Option 1: Install `ng-bootstrap`
+#### Option 1: Install Angular Package ng-bootstrap

 We [that is the author of `ng-bootstrap`] strongly recommend using [Angular CLI](https://cli.angular.io/) for setting up a new project.
 If you have an Angular CLI project, you could simply use our schematics to add ng-bootstrap library to it.

 Just run the following:
 ```